neil-jay/semantic-release/README.md

-# Setting Up Semantic Release in a New GitHub Repository
+# Setting Up Semantic Release in a new GitHub Repository

 This guide will walk you through the process of setting up Semantic Release in a new GitHub repository.